Pop Culture Madness!

 RIP, Scandals, Sad and Odd News

-Pablo Escobar's personal hitman, John J. Velásquez, responsible for 3500 murders, was released from jail in 2014 and is now a YouTube personality with 250,000 subscribers.
+Pablo Escobar’s hitman, John J. Velásquez, responsible for 3,500 murders, was released from jail in 2014 and is now a YouTube personality with 250,000 subscribers.

-When the MV Sewol Ferry started sinking in South Korea in 2014, the captain told the passengers, mostly secondary school students, to not move and just stay put.
-304 passengers and crew members died in the disaster.
+When the MV Sewol Ferry started sinking in South Korea in 2014, the captain told the passengers, mostly secondary school students, not to move and stay put.
+Three hundred four passengers and crew members died in the disaster.

-In 2014, more people died in Mexico as a result of armed conflict than in Pakistan or Sudan, both regions with active military conflicts.
+In 2014, more people died in Mexico due to armed conflict than in Pakistan or Sudan, both regions with active military conflicts.

-The Trost family had to leave their $450,000 home in Weldon Spring, MO after it was infested with 4,500 - 6,000 brown recluse spiders and exterminators were not able to get rid of them.
+The Trost family had to leave their $450,000 home in Weldon Spring, MO, after it was infested with 4,500 – 6,000 brown recluse spiders, and exterminators could not get rid of them.

-Greenpeace ruined the ancient South American UNESCO World Heritage Site- The Nazca Lines for a publicity stunt of their own.
+Greenpeace ruined the ancient South American UNESCO World Heritage Site- The Nazca Lines, for their own publicity stunt.

 South Korean Christians put up a Christmas tree visible from the North Korean Border.
-North Korea responded by calling it a "tool for psychological warfare" and threatened to bomb it.
+North Korea called it a “tool for psychological warfare” and threatened to bomb it.

-Charles Manson was granted a marriage license, but the wedding was cancelled after it was discovered that 26 year old Afton Elaine "Star" Burton only wanted to marry Manson so she and a friend Craig "Gray Wolf" Hammond could use his corpse as a tourist attraction after he died.
+Charles Manson was granted a marriage license, but the wedding was canceled after it was discovered that 26-year-old Afton Elaine “Star” Burton only wanted to marry Manson so she and a friend, Craig “Gray Wolf” Hammond, could use his corpse as a tourist attraction after he died.

-An 8-year-old boy named Tyler Doohan, saved 6 members of his family from his burning house before finally succumbing to the fire himself while trying to save the last victim, his disabled grandfather.
+An 8-year-old boy named Tyler Doohan saved six family members from his burning house before finally succumbing to the fire while trying to save the last victim, his disabled grandfather.

 So far, Comcast has won the "Worst Company in America" award twice, first in 2010 and second in 2014.